Marie-ClairePRO/LatentColorDiffusion/README.md

 pip install -r requirements.txt
 ```

 We suggest to refer to the [Stable Diffusion GitHub page](https://github.com/Stability-AI/stablediffusion) for installation issues because we started from here.
+In particular, you can try to install the module xformers for optimization.

 ## The weights